Klobuchar fills Barley's following impeachment hearing

-Presidential candidate Amy Klobuchar stopped in Council Bluffs for a "Get Out The Caucus" event at Barley’s Tuesday night, part of her commitment to visit all 99 counties in Iowa.
+Democratic presidential candidate Amy Klobuchar stopped in Council Bluffs for a “Get Out The Caucus” event at Barley’s Tuesday night, part of what she said is her commitment to visit all 99 counties in Iowa.

-Klobuchar is currently rated fifth in Iowa for Democratic presidential candidates, according to Real Clear Politics.
+Klobuchar is polling in fifth in the state, according to the Real Clear Politics polling average.

 Pacific Junction resident Fran Parr, one of hundreds filling Barley’s, introduced Klobuchar to the crowd.